behos/korat/README.md

 In addition to this, when deriving the implementations, a new "Key" struct will be automatically implemented for your types which will allow you to easily create the keys for fetching and querying your DynamoDB tables.

-# TODO:

-* [x] Create Key structs on derive
-* [x] Handle Option<> for all fields for serialization and deserialization excluding keys
-* [ ] Implement conversions to AttributeValueUpdate
-* [ ] Implement conversions to ConditionExpressions
-* [ ] Consider providing an ORM around rusoto to use these traits to build and execute queries